Stella-Ho/Assessment_SQL_DVDRental/README.md

 ## Objective
 The objective of this research is to analyze DVD Rental data, based on the data analysis, we have more insight on the customers usage by category or amount as well as consolidate data by different criteria to see the analysis of rental duration, film length, top actor and customers status etc.

-- Install POSTGRESQL and run DVD rental dataset file ".TAR"
+- Install POSTGRESQL-ver.15.3 and PGADMIN4-ver.7.3 and run DVD rental dataset file ".TAR"
 - Create 10 SQL queries for DVD rental database
 - Extract CSV result for each of the query
 - DVD Rental SQL Analysis